- Identify other abiotic factors that impact the biogeography of our world

 Other Terrestrial Factors

-Wind can be an important abiotic factor because it influences the rate of evaporation and transpiration.
+Wind can be an important abiotic factor because it influences the rate of evaporation, transpiration, and convective heat loss from the surface of all organisms.
 The physical force of wind is also important because it can move soil, water, or other abiotic factors, as well as an ecosystem’s organisms.

 Fire is another terrestrial factor that can be an important agent of disturbance in terrestrial ecosystems.
 Some organisms are adapted to fire and, thus, require the high heat associated with fire to complete a part of their life cycle.
-For example, the jack pine (Pinus banksiana)—a coniferous tree—requires heat from fire for its seed cones to open.
-A fire is likely to kill most vegetation, so a seedling that germinates after a fire is more likely to receive ample sunlight than one that germinates under normal conditions.
+For example, the jack pine (Pinus banksiana) requires heat from fire for its seed cones to open (Figure 1).
 Through the burning of pine needles, fire adds nitrogen to the soil and limits competition by destroying undergrowth.
+A fire is also likely to kill most vegetation, so a seedling that germinates after a fire is more likely to receive ample sunlight than one that germinates under normal conditions. (credit: